 - Sodium Azide (NaN3): 0.05%, this is used to prevent bacterial growth.
 (Use caution working with NaN3 as it is highly toxic.
 Do not let NaN3 solution contact skin.
 Also avoid exposing the powder or solution to metal objects, which can generate toxic gas)

-Additionally, one can add ethylene glycol in powder form to lower the permittivity (the mixture above has a permittivity close to that of water, i.e. ~80, which is greater than the permittivity of biological tissues, i.e. ~50).
+Additionally, one can add ethylene glycol form to lower the permittivity (the mixture above has a permittivity close to that of water, i.e. ~80, which is greater than the permittivity of biological tissues, i.e. ~50).
 The proper concentration of ethylene glycol should be determined using a dielectric probe.
 In our experience, lowering the water permittivity to tissue-levels requires large amounts of ethylene glycol.
 This may change other parameters of the mixture such as its consistency and its conductivity.
 In order to prepare the mixture, we recommend the following step-by-step process: